-A statistically significant difference in favour of dabrafenib and trametinib combination therapy was shown for the time to deterioration for each of the following outcomes: pain, insomnia, appetite loss and diarrhoea.
-This resulted in a hint of an added benefit of dabrafenib and trametinib combination therapy compared with the ACT vemurafenib for each of these outcomes.
+A statistically significant difference in favour of trametinib and dabrafenib combination therapy was shown for the time to deterioration for each of the following outcomes: pain, insomnia, appetite loss and diarrhoea.
+This resulted in a hint of an added benefit of trametinib and dabrafenib combination therapy compared with the ACT vemurafenib for each of these outcomes.

-A statistically significant difference in favour of dabrafenib and trametinib combination therapy was also shown for the time to deterioration for the outcome "nausea and vomiting".
+A statistically significant difference in favour of trametinib and dabrafenib combination therapy was also shown for the time to deterioration for the outcome "nausea and vomiting".
 The extent of the effect in this non-serious/non-severe outcome was no more than marginal, however.
 Hence there was no hint of an added benefit for this outcome; an added benefit is therefore not proven for this outcome.